ssalcedo00/BreakTheIce/README.md

 # BreakTheIce
-Repository for code written for Team ghibili's Break The Ice submission.
+Repository for code written for Team Ghibli's Break The Ice submission.